Road trip: Nashville to Memphis

 Graceland

 Graceland is probably the most favorited and obvious stopping point if you're in Memphis.
-It's a little pricey — for just the tour of the mansion it's $40 (plus tax) and you might as well pay the additional $5 to see the airplanes.
-Prices go up to $169 if you want the full VIP experience.
+It's got a variety of experiences to choose, now starting at $53 per person.
 Whatever you choose, I recommend buying the tickets in advance so you can decide what time you want (there might be a wait from the time you buy the ticket to when you can start the tour).

 To be honest, I didn't know very much about Elvis before Graceland.
-In fact, I learned a couple things about him through the self-guided tour hosted by John Stamos who played Jesse on Full House (more on that later), but most of what I learned was from Wikipedia while we were on the shuttle to the home.
+In fact, I learned a couple things about him through the self-guided tour hosted by John Stamos who played Jesse on Full House, but most of what I learned was from Wikipedia while we were on the shuttle to the home.
 The little museum near the end of the tour had more about his upbringing and life, but since it was at the end, I was a little clueless otherwise.

 Jerry's Snow Cones